nsaikiran/impression/_drafts/Spring-Boot.md

 author: "Sai Kiran"
 ---

+Understanding Spring Framework.

 *Aim of this post is not to give specific details about Spring and its eco system, rather to give a generic idea of Spring **framework**, its extensibility.*

+Understanding Spring Framework. not any specific spring project that uses framework/core.
+Focus on core.
+How it is extensible?
+How other projects like security/data access/mvc are connected to spring-core?

 # Annotations
 Annotations have been very handy in influence the definitions.
 Now we use them everywhere.